A dualization approach to the Ground State Subspace Classification of Abelian Higher Gauge Symmetry Models: Ground state subspace orthonormal bases

-which is induced by the bilinear form (\ref{characterprop}) (mixed inner product). \end{proof} This duality can be thought of as a consequence of the deep symmetry in the structure of these models.
+This dualization between homology and cohomology falls into a more general framework.
+In fact, given the definitions used in this paper, the same rationale leading to (\ref{thm:mainhom}), implies: \begin{prop}[duality for $p$-homology and $p$-cohomology] The mathematical structure of these abelian systems imply the isomorphism $\hat{H}^p (C,G) \cong H^p (C,G) \cong H_p (C,G)$. \end{prop} \begin{proof} The latter follows from the previous results $ \text{im} \left( d^{p-1}\right) \cong \text{im} \left( d_p \right)$ and $\text{ker} \left( d^{p-1} \right) \cong \text{ker} \left( d_p \right)$ which is induced by the bilinear form mixed inner product. \end{proof} This duality can be thought of as a consequence of the deep symmetry in the structure of these models.
 Basically, this construction carries the property that the dual of a group and the group itself are again isomorphic when abelian \cite{serre} to the level of topology.